 Celebrating Boston’s Climate Action Plan

-First, identify key takeaways from the 2019 Climate Action Plan.
+- Identify key takeaways from Boston’s 2019 Climate Action Plan.

 Similar to LEED certification logos, Boston could highlight positive action by clearly identifying buildings that are making progress towards the 2050 goal.